Egan Office > Who We Are > Our Team

 Maria is the Community Partners Internships Coordinator in the Egan Office for Urban Education and Community Partnerships.
 She works closely with the Associate Director and the Urban Schools Coordinator to build and foster relationships with the Egan Office community Partners.
 She helps supporting the asset-based approaches to community engagement and reflection opportunities in a social justice framework.
 Maria is originally from a small town in northern Michigan called Petoskey.
 She moved to Chicago in 2021.
 She attended Syracuse University where she earned her undergraduate degree in Political Science and is currently pursuing a Master's in Public Policy at DePaul Univeristy.
 In her free time, Maria enjoys scrapbooking, trying new coffee shops around the city, and organizing with Starbucks Workers United Chicago.

-Alphonse Twizerimana is a School Community Organizer (SCO) working at Leif Ericson Elementary Academy.
+Alphonse Twizerimana, a Catholic Priest.
+He is a School Community Organizer (SCO) working at Leif Ericson Elementary Scholastic Academy.

-He holds a master’s degree in Educational Management from the University of Zambia (UNZA), bachelor’s degree of Sacred Theology from Urbanian Pontifical University (Rome), Diploma in Philosophy from St. Augustine’s Major Seminary (Zambia).
-Alphonse Twizerimana has a French background, and he is a current PhD student in Educational Leadership at DePaul University (US).
+He holds a master’s degree in Educational Management from the University of Zambia (UNZA), a bachelor’s degree in Sacred Theology from Urbanian Pontifical University (Rome), Diploma in Philosophy from St. Augustine’s Major Seminary (Zambia).
+Father Alphonse Twizerimana has a French background, and he is a current Ph.D. student in Educational Leadership and Administration at DePaul University, Chicago, Il., USA.

 George Rohde possesses a great appreciation for giving back to those less fortunate.
 Whether it is through his philanthropic desire to help others who are stricken with poverty or animals that have been abandoned, George relishes the time he spends making other people and animals’ lives better.